freezereagle/Pool-Controller/README.md

 # Pool Controller Project

 A complete ESPHome-based pool automation platform that integrates custom hardware components, management tools, and a modern web dashboard for controlling and monitoring pool equipment.

+I've also posted about the controller in the HomeAssistant community forums. you can find tbat post here: [ESPHome Pool Controller: Integration for Pentair IntelliFlo pumps, IntelliChlor chlorinators, IntelliBrite Lights, and other pool features](https://community.home-assistant.io/t/esphome-pool-controller-integration-for-pentair-intelliflo-pumps-intellichlor-chlorinators-intellibrite-lights-and-other-pool-features/974565)

 ## Overview